ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-01-18-kubernetes-deployments.md

 <!-- Insert animation of "now I need to learn another concept just to apply
 this new concept I've learned???" -->

-(With the gift of hindsight, this statement has already hinted the idea of Deployments.)
+(With the gift of hindsight, this statement hinted the idea of Deployments.)

 I think the main reason why Pods are a poor starting point in learning Kubernetes is because **it does not provide an "actionable" mapping of what I